thedath/AWS-SAA-C03/docs/21-aws-s3-part2.md

         - System events aren't replicated, only user events
         - Buckets of Glacier Flexible Retrieval & Glacier Deep Archive storage classes cannot be replicated
         - Delete markers are not replicated
+- Why use replication
+    - SRR
+        - Log aggregation
+        - Sync data from PROD to TEST account, or other way around
+        - Resilience with strict sovereignty
+    - CRR
+        - Globally resilience storage solutions
+        - Latency reduction
+-